Proletcultist/GLISt-Lisp-interpreter/README.md

 # GLISt - Great Lisp Interpreter Stable

-A LISP interpretere, thats all
+A LISP interpreter, that's all